diiStephen/jun/README.md

 # Jun (純)
-A Haskell based tool for term rewriting and automated deduction.
+This repository contains Jun, a Haskell based tool for term rewriting and automated deduction.

 # Prerequisties
 Jun is built with [Haskell Stack](https://docs.haskellstack.org/en/stable/README/).
 The easiest way to install Haskell Stack is with the following curl command